Use these tips to write an effective hotel COVID-19 safety measure statement. (With examples!)

 First Hotels: Stay safe at First Hotels

 - Involve your guest.
-Encourage positive behaviour.
+Encourage positive behavior.
 After all, it isn’t just about what you’re doing to keep them safe – well-being is a joint effort.

 Scandic Hotels: #StaySafe at Scandic

 - Reference relevant hashtags.
-That can be an additional source of information and open up additional resources for would-be guests – especially if your client-base are social medial users.
+Hashtags can be an additional source of information and open up additional resources for would-be guests – especially if your client-base are social medial users.

-- Use bullet points.
+- Use bullet points in your hotel COVID-19 notice.
 That makes your information more reader-friendly and easier to digest.

 - Update information as necessary.
 This entire situation is dynamic.
 Rules, guidelines and even best practices can and will change over time.
 Make sure your information is always up-to-date.